Opinion: The Sunbelt was the retirement destination of choice. That was before climate change – KION546

 Opinion by Deborah Carr, Ian Sue Wing and Giacomo Falchetta

 (CNN) — Retiree Jeanne Langan Burris, 61, a resident of Naples, Florida, often starts her daily tennis match at 7 a.m.
-Even at that early hour, however, she says she sometimes finds herself baking on the court in triple-digit temperatures.
+Even at that early hour, however, she says she sometimes finds herself baking on the court in oppressively hot temperatures.

 The torrid heat is a far cry from Westport, Connecticut, where Burris and her husband raised their three children.
 It’s even further removed from Buffalo, New York — a city renowned for blizzards and brutally cold temperatures — where she grew up.